iamemilio/gorm-instrumentation-demo/gorm-http-app/Readme.md

  go run main.go
  ```

  Once it is running, you can interract with the web UI at localhost:8000 in your browser.
-In the application's logs, it a line will be printed saying "Reporting to: ...."
+In the application's logs, a line will be printed saying "Reporting to: ...."
 This is where you can access the data collected on your application by New Relic.